cloudmesh-community/book/chapters/prg/python/fingerprint/fingerprint.md

 ### Mindtct

 The next step in the pipeline is to apply the `mindtct` program from NBIS.
-A `mindtct` object therefore represents the results of applying `mindtct` on an `image`.
-The `xyt` output is needed fo r the next step, and the `image` attribute represents the image id.
+A `mindtct` object, therefore, represents the results of applying `mindtct` on an `image`.
+The `xyt` output is needed for the next step, and the `image` attribute represents the image id.

 ```python